JanSharp/VRCLockstep/notes.md

     - Must send this before raising the `OnClientBeginCatchUp` event as to guarantee that the first input action sent by this client is always `ClientGotLateJoinerDataIA` (aside from `ClientJoinIA`)
   - Initiate catch up
     - The client knows the tick at which all of the game states where captured
-    - The client knows the current game tick all other clients are already at, thanks to LockStepTickSync
+    - The client knows the current game tick all other clients are already at, thanks to LockstepTickSync
     - Raise the `OnClientBeginCatchUp(int playerId)` event
       - Allows systems to initialize non game states or register conditional event handlers, based on the current game states
       - Note that this event must not modify any game states.
 If you know Factorio, think about on_load.
 This is the only event with this exception